dhabersack/islovely.co/_posts/2015-08-26-how-to-name-color-variables-in-sass.md

 ---
 title: How to name color-variables in Sass
-category: [CSS, Sass]
+categories: ["CSS", "Sass"]
 excerpt: Using semantic names, color-variables defined with CSS-preprocessors become easier to manage.
-hero_alt: A cut orange with it’s outside painted blue.
+heroAlt: A cut orange with it’s outside painted blue.
-hero_caption: Name colors after what they are used for, not what they look like.
+heroCaption: Name colors after what they are used for, not what they look like.
 ---
 One of the first benefits we gained from having variables in our CSS through preprocessors was finally consolidating all our color-values in a central location.
 No longer do we need to go through all stylesheets in search of a hex-value of the color blue that marketing wants to have changed to a slightly different shade of blue, but now we only need to adjust the value of a single variable.
 This removes an element of error, as missing a line somewhere suddenly becomes a lot less likely.